AutomateAsia/com.yale.lock/README.md

 1. YDM316, YKFCON and YD-01-CON was added based on request on Github.
 We do not have the lock for testing.
 Please log the issues to https://github.com/AutomateAsia/com.yale.lock
 2. YFM40, YDM3168 and YDM4109 does not send status update upon locking by thumbturn.
 This is not a Homey issue as they behave the same as the Z-Wave hub like Vera and FIBARO.
 3. Fingerprint unlock does not send status update to any Z-Wave hub.
 This is not a Homey issue as they behave the same as the Z-Wave hub like Vera and FIBARO.
 4. This app will make Homey poll on fixed interval (60s) now to address point 3 and 4.
+The setting page will be make available in following releases.
+5. Refer to https://h4sh.automate.asia/blogs/guides-and-reviews/decoding-yale-z-Wave-lock-with-homey for more technical details.

 ## Flow cards support following triggers:
 1. Lock/Unlock by thumb turn (for YDM4109, YDM3168 and YFM40, the lock does not seems to send status update on locking by thumbturn)